AndrewZhang17/AndrewZhang17.github.io/_projects/CodeBoat.md

 order: 2
 ---

 This is an educational game that teaches you how to use Morse Code.
 You play as a ship and enter Morse Code to target enemy ships.
-I built this game in Unity.
+I built this game in [Unity](https://unity.com/){:target="_blank"}.